-The site class for seismic site response can be taken as Class E for the shallow foundations at the subject site.
-Reference should be made to the latest revision of the 2012 Ontario Building Code for a full discussion of the earthquake design requirements.
+The soils underlying the subject site are not susceptible to liquefaction.
+Reference should be made to the latest revision of the 2024 Ontario Building Code for a full discussion of the earthquake design requirements.

 5.5 Slab-On-Grade and Basement Slab Construction